Azure-Samples/media-services-javascript-azure-media-player-social-share-plugin/CONTRIBUTING.md

 # Contributing to Azure samples

-Thank you for your interest in contributing to Azure samples!
+Thank you for your interest in contributing to Azure samples! test

 ## Ways to contribute